jdlich/cas-docs/content/chapters/10-design-and-branding.md

 If you need to add some JavaScript, feel free to append `js/cas.js`.

-You an also create your own `custom.js` file, for example, and call it from within `view/jsp/default/ui/includes/bottom.jsp` like so:
+You can also create your own `custom.js` file, for example, and call it from within `view/jsp/default/ui/includes/bottom.jsp` like so:

 	<script type="text/javascript" src="<c:url value="/js/custom.js" />"></script>